Teakhaus Teak Edge-Grain Cutting Board

 | joinery adhesive food-safe glue in the stave glue lines, not on the cutting surface | Wood | No |

-Teak is the low-maintenance wood board.
-Its natural silica and oil content make it resistant to water, warping, and bacteria, so it tolerates kitchen humidity better than maple and needs oiling less often.
+The low-maintenance wood board: it tolerates kitchen humidity better than maple, resists warping, and needs oiling less often.
 In independent head-to-head testing it rated best overall for the balance of knife-gentleness, size, and price.
-Like all wood, it doesn't shed microplastics into food.

 Pros